USRSE/usrse.github.io/_events/2022/2022-11-steering-committee-nomination-workshop.md

         end: 2022-11-02T21:30:00Z
 ---

 Are you interested in running for steering committee?
-Come to this informal workshop where we will...
+Come to this informal informative workshop where we will...

 - explain the nomination process and the responsibilities that come with the role